Wondering How To Become A Sugar Daddy? We’ll Tell You Right Here

 Why become a sugar daddy?

 According to experts, there are 7 types of sugar dating relationships (from “sugar prostitution” with no emotion and pure sex to “sugar friendship” when a sugar daddy considers a sugar baby a friend rather than a sexual partner).
-Basically, these types of sugar relationships explain what most sugar daddies want and why a rich man wants to become a sugar daddy.
+Basically, these types of sugar relationships explain what do sugar daddies want and why a rich man wants to become a sugar daddy.
 Some of them want a mutually beneficial relationship with a friend, some only want sex with a hot woman, some want to combine companionship with sex, etc.

 The reasons can vary, but it’s always about mutual benefits.
 Men get sex and/or companionship, women get financial support—it’s all about mutually beneficially low-stress relationships with no drama.
 If that sounds like a good idea and if you feel like you can afford it, this might work for you.